Sources: Saints can't place tag on QB Brees

-As Drew Brees heads into the final year on his contract, the Saints lack the ability to lock him into New Orleans with a tag.

-Brees' contract contains a little-known, rarely-used clauses that prohibit the Saints from using their franchise tag on Brees, league sources told ESPN.
+Drew Brees, who is heading into the final year of his contract with the New Orleans Saints, has a little-known, rarely used clause in his deal that prohibits the team from using its franchise tag on him, league sources told ESPN.

-It doesn't mean Brees won't eventually re-sign with New Orleans, a city he loves and always will be connected to.
-But New Orleans lacks the flexibility to block him from leaving.
+Brees could still re-sign with New Orleans, a city he says he loves and will always be connected to, but the team cannot block him from leaving.

-Even now, it is hard to imagine Brees leaving.
-But at age 38, Brees is not focused on his contract after this season; he is focused on Monday night, and opening this season against the Minnesota Vikings.
+The 38-year-old Brees, who led the NFL in passing yards for the seventh time with 5,208 last season, said during the summer that he is not focused on his contract status.
+The Saints open their season on Monday night against the Minnesota Vikings.

 Last year, under similar circumstances, Brees and the Saints worked out a one-year, $24.25 million extension just a few days before the regular-season opener so that he wouldn't become an unrestricted free agent after the season.